 The MA in Corporate Communication has specializations in Crisis and Risk Communication, Management Communication, Nonprofit Communication, and Integrated Marketing Communication, and features classes in professional communication, persuasion in the marketplace, corporate communication, organizational and leadership communication, crisis management, and non-profit development and philanthropy.
 The MA in Rhetoric and Philosophy of Communication includes classes in persuasive rhetoric, communication research, communication ethics, organizational and leadership communication, integrated marketing communication, rhetorical criticism, rhetoric and religion, multinational communication, and environmental communication.

-Edinboro University of Pennsylvania’s Communication, Journalism, and Media Department and the School of Graduate Studies offer a Master of Arts in Communication Studies with areas of emphasis in Managerial and Leadership Communication, Integrated Marketing Communication, Intercultural and International Communication, and Public Communication.
-Students take core classes in communication theory, language and human behavior, communication and social process, communication research, rhetorical theory, and communication ethics and issues.
-Electives in the program include communication strategies in advertising, mass media criticism, crisis management, persuasion and propaganda, managerial communication, interpersonal communication, public relations management, organizational communication, gender and communication, and communication and social process.
+Edinboro University of Pennsylvania’s Communication, Journalism, and Media Department and the School of Graduate Studies offer a Master of Arts in Communication Studies with areas of emphasis in Managerial and Leadership Communication and Integrated Marketing Communication.
+Students take core classes in communication theory, language and human conduct, communication and social process, communication research, rhetorical theory, and communication ethics and issues.
+Electives in the program include communication strategies in advertising, crisis management, managerial communication, organizational communication, public relations management, interpersonal communication, communication technology, and managing conflict.

 Indiana University of Pennsylvania’s Department of Communications Media offers a Master of Science in Strategic Communication with Applied and Research tracks.
 This program offers courses in the theories and principles of strategic communication, multimedia development, research elements, and writing for strategic communication.
 Electives in the program cover concepts in persuasion, strategic online campaigns, political communication, health communication, and crisis communication.
 For their final graduation requirement, students can either complete a master’s thesis or an internship in an approved professional setting.